dmanzanoa/staff-activity-nlp-clustering/README.md

 ## Ethical considerations

-This project showcases how unsupervised learning on staff activity data can lead to evidence-based policy decisions.
-When applying such techniques in the real world, take care to respect privacy, secure sensitive information, and ensure that clustering outcomes are interpreted and acted upon fairly.
+This project demonstrates how unsupervised learning applied to staff activity data can support evidence-based policy decisions.
+When implementing these techniques in real-world contexts, it is essential to protect individual privacy, secure sensitive information, and ensure that clustering results are interpreted and used responsibly.
+The analysis was conducted using confidential staff data from the University of Chile.